TL;DR

 Step 6 — Launch Promotion Campaign

-Step 7 — Post-Release Growth Strategy
+Step 7 — Post-Release Growth

-8-Week Promotion Timeline
+The 8-Week Independent Release Promotion Timeline

 | Week | Action |